zenhack/haskell-supervisors/README.md

 But sometimes, your concurrency patterns don't fit neatly into a tree;
 that is what this package is for.

+This package was originally written for use in the rpc layer of the [capnp][capnp] package, where the various threads handling rpc calls can have essentially arbitrary lifetimes, but we often want to make sure they are all shut down when a connection is closed.

 ## Example

 ```haskell